colltoaction/widip/README.md

 # Computing

 Programming is hard, but it shouldn't be _that_ hard.

-Widis are [graphical programming](https://graphicallinearalgebra.net/2015/04/26/adding-part-1-and-mr-fibonacci/) tools that have two main operations: parallel and sequential composition.
-As a formal method they have excellent properties to connect open systems like programs.
-To work with this system it is necesary to extend its capabilities with programming libraries as widis.
-As an example core abstractions like `bool` or `maybe` can be found in the [src/data](src/data) directory.
-We grow a self-contained fully-dynamic system with the goal of bootstrapping.

-Many systems are designed around a single metaphor.
-Widip works as a UNIX Shell and makes everything is available as diagrams.
+Many long-standing systems have thrived thanks to a uniform metaphor, and in our case will be widis.

 System|Metaphor
 ------|--------